Phases of translation

 Phase 1

-\U) or by some internal form that is handled equivalently.
+\U) or by some implementation-defined form that is handled equivalently.

 3) Trigraph sequences are replaced by corresponding single-character representations.